bharatkumar-ramamoorthy/Cyclistic-Bike_sharing_company/README.md

 Google Data Analytics - Cyclistic Bike share

 CAPSTONE PROJECT:

-TOOLS USED - SQL(Bigquery), Excel, Google cloud studio and Data Studio, Powerpoint Presentation
+TOOLS USED - SQL(Bigquery), Excel, Google cloud storage and Data Studio, Powerpoint Presentation

 The project aims at using various data analytics in a Marketing Analyst team for a Fictional Bike share company called Cyclistic.
 In cyclistic, there are two different type of users a.Casual rider and b.Members.
 Members  have annual subcriptions where the casual riders don't.
 Also,Lily Morelo-Marketing executive team suggests that the company's future success depends on maximizing the number of annual membershiip